saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``0``

 Configures how often, in seconds, the minion will verify that the current master is alive and responding.
-The minion will try to establish a connection to the next master in the list if it finds the existing one is dead.
+The minion will try to re-establish a connection, or connect to the next master in the list, if it finds the connection is dead.

+.. versionadded:: 2016.3.0
+.. versionchanged:: 3003

+    This option may now be used with a single master.

 .. code-block:: yaml